 The first of its kind at BCIT, Summit Centre provides an end-to-end, one-stop shop for entrepreneurship skills and coaching.
 This entrepreneurship hub is comprised of two offices, two project rooms, a large classroom, a library lounge area, and the use of MediaWorks resources and services.
 Students will be able to utilize Summit Centre to start, grow, and scale their ventures; access resources; receive coaching and training; network and find mentorship; explore opportunities to partners with other organizations; and strengthen their education at BCIT.

 “Summit Centre extends BCIT’s commitment to future-proof applied education.
 Entrepreneurs are not only innovative problem solvers that provide practical solutions to problems in our complex world, but they are also creators and utilizers of disruptive change as a source of innovation.
 Our students are our best examples of this and I look forward to the many innovative projects and entrepreneurs that will grow from Summit Centre,” said Tom Roemer, Vice President, Academic.

 Have you subscribed?
 Sign-up to receive the latest news on BCIT.

 Timothy David, President of Student Association, added, “Regardless of the program that students are enrolled in, entrepreneurship skills are valuable for success in an ever-evolving workforce.
 This joint initiative with BCIT creates a resourceful environment to empower students in further growth, innovation, and success in their future.”

 BCIT hosted a celebratory party on May 1 to unveil this new entrepreneurship hub.

-Note to media: James Rout, Vice President of Education Support and Innovation, is available for interview.
+Note to media: James Rout, Associate Vice-President, Education Support and Innovation, is available for interview.
 Media interested in attending are asked to contact Amy Chen.
 High-resolution photos are available to download.